 CHECK OUT THESE LAWN SIGNS!

 Available mid-February.
-Order yours today $5.00 Get some before the snow all melts and the grass is growing.
-You can pick them up at the following events we are attending:
+Get some before the snow all melts and the grass is growing.
+You can pick them up when visiting the farm by checking the hours tab to find out when we are open.

 THE BUZZ ON DANDELIONS